Ben Lake: Background

 Lake was born in Carmarthen and brought up in Lampeter.
 He is the son of a police officer and a council worker.
 He attended Ffynnonbedr Primary School and Ysgol Bro Pedr.
 After graduating from Trinity College, Oxford, with an undergraduate degree in History and Politics, and a master's degree in Modern British and European History, he became a research officer in the National Assembly for Wales.
 His first language is Welsh, which was seen as a key factor in his election as MP for one of the strongest Welsh-speaking constituencies in Wales.

 Political career

 In the 2017 general election, Lake won the Ceredigion constituency, gaining the seat from Liberal Democrat Mark Williams with 11,623 votes (29.2% of the overall vote).
 In the 2019 general election, Lake retained his seat with 15,208 votes (37.9% of the overall vote).
 In the 2024 general election, Lake won the new Ceredigion Preseli constituency with 21,738 votes (46.9%).

-Lake was appointed the Plaid Cymru spokesperson at Westminster for the Environment, Food & Rural Affairs, Education & Skills, Health, Communities & Local Government, Culture, Media & Sport and Constitutional Affairs.
-Lake was appointed a member of the Welsh Affairs Committee in September 2017 and remained a member until 2024.
+Lake was appointed the Plaid Cymru spokesperson at Westminster for the Environment, Food & Rural Affairs, Education & Skills, Health, Communities & Local Government, Culture, Media & Sport and Constitutional Affairs shortly after his election in 2017.
+Since the 2024 General Election, Lake has served as his party’s spokesperson for the Foreign, Commonwealth and Development Office, Science, Innovation, and Technology, and the Treasury.

+Lake was appointed a member of the Welsh Affairs Committee in September 2017, and remains a member having been reappointed to the committee following both the 2019 and 2024 General Elections.
+Lake also served as a member of the Public Accounts Committee from June 2023 until the 2024 General Election.

 He is a member of the All-Party Parliamentary Group on State Pension Inequality for Women.
 He supported Rhun ap Iorwerth in the 2018 Plaid Cymru leadership election.